-We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$ million, or million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, to fund research and development activities for SRK-015 through ; and to fund TGFb1, BMP6 and other preclinical research and development activities.
+We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$67.5 million, or \$78.0 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$14.00 per share, the purchase activitional strates in till, assuming an intual public briefling price of \$24.00 per strate, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, to fund research and development activities for SRK-015 through our planned Phase 2 clinical proof of concept trial; and to fund TGFb1, BMP6 and other preclinical research and development activities.
 We intend to use the remaining proceeds from this offering for working capital and other general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."